getsentry/sentry-docs/src/collections/_documentation/guides/tutorials/integrate-backend/configuration-options.md

       sentry-cli releases -o $(SENTRY_ORG) new -p $(SENTRY_PROJECT) $(VERSION)
    ```

-5. In the previous tutorial we configured the GitHub integration, and added the code repository for Commit Tracking.
+5. In the previous tutorial, we configured the GitHub integration and added the code repository for Commit Tracking.
 Now we can associate commits from that repository to the new release, by running the command:

    ```bash
    > associate_commits: